DEPARTMENT: Purchased Referred Care

 QUALIFICATIONS:

-Minimum 3-5 years of experience in grants management, program planning, grant administration with a preferred focus on tribal or underserved communities.
+Minimum 3-5 years of experience in the health care field, with a preferred focus on tribal or underserved communities.

-Must be able to pass a criminal background check under the Public Law 101.630-Indian Child Protection Act and Family Act.
+Must be able to pass a criminal background check under the Indian Child Protection and Family Violence Prevention Act (P.L.101-630).

-Current BLS Certification or be able to obtain within 60 days of hire.
+Current BLS Certification or be able to obtain it within 60 days of hire.

 WORKING CONDITIONS:

 Very busy atmosphere.
-Highly stressful when dealing with individual personalities of co-workers, grant stakeholders, and administrators.
+Highly stressful when dealing with individual personalities of vendors, co-workers, patients, and their families.

 Potential for exposure to illnesses found in a clinical setting.